felipesmerencio/send.file.s3.aws.get.path/README.md

-# create the .env file in the project root.
-With AWS s3 credentials
+# Create the .env file in the project root. with AWS s3 credentials

 ```
 AWS_ACCESS_KEY_ID=value